wilcoant/assignment1/Desktop/cs290/bio.md

 our home.
 We both have considered going into teaching or some other kind of work with kids and hiring other people to run our business.
+For now we continue to work in our business while
+I go to school and we try to manage our 4 kids and hope they don't kill us, but we are losing that battle.

 #Programming Background
 I had no experience in programming prior to this program